9 Tips To Walk Correctly: Dos And Don'ts For Every Walker

 A stride is the measurement from heel to heel that will tell you how far you go with each step you walk.
 It may seem like taking huge strides is more effective, but it can actually be counter-productive.
 Over striding, as it is called, will in fact slow you down.

 To walk more effectively, pick something that comes naturally and do not try and alter it to be bigger or smaller.
 Do not try to match strides with someone else either.
 Their height, weight, and build may require a different stride length.

-Do Not Skimp On Gear
+9. Don’t Skimp On Gear

 You would probably spend a ton on gym gear, from special shoes to a bag for your kit, if you signed up at a local fitness center.
 Walking comes free, but it may be wise to invest in the right footwear to improve efficiency and protect your feet from injury.

-Choose something made from material that can “breathe” like mesh to allow for air circulation.
+Choose something made from material that can “breathe,” like mesh to allow for air circulation.
 Also, choose a shoe that has a flexible toe that you can bend – this helps prevent blisters.